Zoom For Healthcare

 Based on your role and subscription plan, you can also view and manage advanced features, including account support information, associated domains, the account’s vanity URL, and the Usage Overview with cloud recording and audio usage details.

 • A Vanity URL is a custom URL for your company, such as yourcompany.zoom.us.
-Please note that this subdomain is required for configuration if you intend to turn on SSO (Single Sign-On) and is where you would direct your users to login via SSO.
+Please note that this subdomain is required for configuration if you intend to turn on SSO (Single Sign-On) and is where you would direct your users to log in via SSO.

-• Allow for better organization without additional work for the admin team by applying for associated domains.
+b.
+Allow for better organization without additional work for the admin team by applying for associated domains.

-• What are the benefits of associate domains?
+• What are the benefits of associated domains?
 Any individual with your organization’s email address domain will be moved under your account.
 Also, all future individuals who sign up with a matching domain will automatically join your account.

-• Add an extra layer of security with single sign-on (SSO), which allows you to log in using your company credentials.
+• c.
+Add an extra layer of security with single sign-on (SSO), which allows you to log in using your company credentials.

 • What are the benefits of using Zoom SSO?
 Zoom SSO streamlines the user experience and account management.
 Zoom acts as the Service Provider (SP) and offers automatic user provisioning.